 Folktale Writing With Alma Flor Ada and Rafe Martin (10 Days)

 Tell students that now that they have gathered information about folktales, they are ready to explore writing one.
-Have students begin the Folktale Writing with Alma Flor Ada and Rafe Martin.
-Encourage students to take notes on the characteristics of folktales.
-They will need this later when they compare this genre to myths.
+Have students begin the activity Folktale Writing with Alma Flor Ada and Rafe Martin.

 - Step 1: Have groups of three students take turns reading "Half-Chicken" or "The Shark God."
 Ask them to use storytelling voices, and practice fluency through expression.